Rethinking Charter's Expense System

 I began by creating multiple wireframe iterations of each screen in Figma, gathering feedback from users and my team throughout, and collaborating closely with the developer to ensure the designs were feasible within Power Apps.

-However early iterations revealed a number of issues.
+Early iterations revealed a few issues.
 Some elements were still too large and not using space effectively, contrast against the background was insufficient in several key areas, and competing visual hierarchies made it unclear what users should focus on first.
-These findings directly informed the design system, translating the insights into clear rules for spacing, hierarchy, and contrast.
+These findings directly informed the design system, translating what was and wasn't working into clear rules for spacing, hierarchy, and contrast.

 CONSTRAINTS